featurehub-io/featurehub-flutter-sdk/client-dart-sdk/README.md

 ```

 Follow these 3 steps to connecting to FeatureHub:
-1) Copy Server evaluated FeatureHub API Key from the FeatureHub Admin Console
-2) Connect to the FeatureHub edge server
-3) Request feature state

 ### 1. Locate your API Key
 Find and copy your Server evaluated API Key from the FeatureHub Admin Console on the API Keys page -